sanjars/sanjars/README.md

 💼 **Projects & Achievements**
 - 🏆 Built a scalable AI-powered Agent for Ticketing System
-- 🏗️ Led a major cloud migration for a Fortune 100 company
+- 🏗️ Led a major Cloud Migration for a Fortune 100 company
-- 💡 Published insights on cloud security in industry journals
+- 💡 Worked with Google to provide Insights & Expertise to their newly released products in GCP

 📫 **Connect with Me**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/sanjars)